SShashwatnegi/TaskFlow/README.md

 manifest.json: The core settings file Chrome needs to understand what permissions and scripts to run (Uses Manifest V3 architecture). popup.html & popup.js: The UI and logic script when the user clicks the extension icon.
 It intercepts ss_token (JWT token) located in Chrome's Background Extension Storage to securely inject fast notes straight into the backend's taskRoute.

 🗄️ 3.
 Database Schema
-Be ready to explain how your data relates.

 User Collection (User.js):
 email: Distinct identifier.